If you're really worried about this, I feel for you.

 If you suspect your employee might be thinking of leaving, ask yourself if there’s been a trigger.
 You won’t know for sure until you speak to them, but it helps to pre-empt the conversation, shape your response, and put yourself into their shoes.

 Question 1 - what work triggers might there have been?
-For example:

 - Too much work, too many hours